dragonflypl/web-wiki/web-performance.md

 #### Optimizing Layers

 There're two events associated with layers:
-- Upadte Layer Tree - figures out layers for the page.
+- Update Layer Tree - browser's internal engine (on Chrome this is called Blink) figures out what layers a needed for the page.
 It looks at the styles of the elements and decides the order of layers and how many layers are needed
 - Composite Layer - browser is putting the page together to send to the screen

 The more layers on the page, the more time will be spend on layer management & compositing.
 There's a trafeoff between reducing paint time and increasing layer management time.